OnsightHelsinki/Mapper/README.md

 ## Depencies

 ### OneDriveMapper by Jos Lieben
-The Mapper installer wrapps the OneDriveMapper tool by Jos Lieben in an installer.
+The Mapper installer wraps the OneDriveMapper tool by Jos Lieben in an installer.
 - http://www.lieben.nu/liebensraum/onedrivemapper/

 ## Known problems and limitations